warp-contracts/academy/warp-academy-docs/docs/syncer/internals/development.md

 Every release is built and pushed to dockerhub, e.g. `warpredstone/syncer:0.2.0`.
 The latest release is tagged as `warpredstone/syncer:latest`.

 :::info
-Running in docker is the recomended way of running Warp-Syncer services.
+It's recommended to run Warp-Syncer services using Docker.
 :::

 Warp-Syncer is developed, tested and run on Linux.
-It should be possible to run it on Windows and Mac though.
+However, it should be possible to operate it on Windows and MacOS as well.